apic-ai/apic-bee-pose-dataset/README.md

 Thanks for your interest in contributing!
 There are many ways to get involved; start with our [contributor guidelines](/CONTRIBUTING.md) and then check these [open issues](https://github.com/apic-ai/apic-bee-pose-dataset/issues) for specific tasks.

-## Citing apic.ai bee pose dataset
+## Citing the apic.ai bee pose dataset
 If you use our dataset in a scientific publication, we would appreciate references to the following paper:

 **DeepBees-Building and Scaling Convolutional Neuronal Nets For Fast and Large-Scale Visual Monitoring of Bee Hives.
 [DeepBees – Building and Scaling Convolutional Neuronal Nets For Fast and Large-scale Visual Monitoring of Bee Hives](http://openaccess.thecvf.com/content_ICCVW_2019/papers/CVWC/Marstaller_DeepBees_-_Building_and_Scaling_Convolutional_Neuronal_Nets_For_Fast_ICCVW_2019_paper.pdf)**